spreadmastodonsite/spread-mastodon/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Mastodon Account Details

+Navigate to http://localhost:3000/api/searchAccounts?searchTerm=[name-of-account] to get the account details of a Mastodon account, where `[name-of-account]` is the name of the account you want to search for.
+For example, to search for the account `@Gargron`, you would navigate to http://localhost:3000/api/searchAccounts?searchTerm=Gargron.

+## Other Next.js Stuff

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.js`.